rastlab/R_templates/README.md

+This repo contains R templates for many of the core statistical analyses conducted by the Group Processes and Leadership Lab at the University of Alberta, which is directed by Dr. David Rast, III.

-R templates for a lot of basic (read: typical) social psychology data analyses.
+These R templates cover a lot of basic (read: typical) social psychology data analyses.
 Walks the user through importing data, cleaning data, running psychometric analyses, then finally analyzing the data using ANOVA or regression with appropriate interaction probing techniques.